Prize Criteria Tool

 Defining the baseline AC unit

-The baseline AC unit is a room air-conditioner (RAC) of 1.5 TR (5.3 kW) cooling capacity, fixed-speed, mini-split type, having an Energy Efficiency Ratio (EER) of 3.5 W/W. The AC unit also uses an R410A refrigerant with a global warming potential (GWP) of 2,088.
+The baseline room air-conditioner (RAC) unit selected is a Voltas 1.5 TR (5.3 kW) cooling capacity, fixed-speed, mini-split type, having an Energy Efficiency Ratio (EER) of 3.5 W/W. The AC unit also uses R22 refrigerant with a global warming potential (GWP) of 1760.

-The average installed cost to consumer (excluding standard installation labor costs for the unit and any taxes) of the baseline AC unit for this competition is considered to be INR 35,600 (Indian National Rupee; $546 based on 2017 average USD to INR currency exchange rate).
+The installed cost to consumer (excluding standard installation labor costs for the unit and any taxes) of the baseline AC unit for this competition is considered to be INR 36,515 (Indian National Rupee; $534 based on 2018 average USD to INR currency exchange rate).

 Evaluation and Scoring